-The State University of New York instituted the College Fee to provide funds, which would guarantee payment of bonds that the Dormitory Authority borrowed to build residence halls on State University campuses.
+The State University of New York instituted the College Fee in order to provide funds, which would guarantee payment of bonds that the Dormitory Authority borrowed to build residence halls on State University campuses.
 In 1997-98, the SUNY Board of Trustees distributed debt service obligations and College Fee revenue to individual campuses.
 SUNY also gave campuses authority to allocate College Fee revenue at their discretion.

-The University Police is an accredited full service Police Department available 24/7, 365 days a year.
-The University at Buffalo Department of University Police exists to provide students, faculty, staff and visitors with a safe and secure environment that is conducive to UB’s educational mission.
+The University Police is an accredited full-service Police Department available 24/7, 365 days a year.
+The University at Buffalo Department of University Police exists to provide students, faculty, staff, and visitors with a safe and secure environment that is conducive to UB’s educational mission.
 The remainder supports the academic and operations of the University.

 The mission of the University at Buffalo Police Department is to provide a safe, friendly and welcoming environment for students, visitors, faculty and staff to live, learn, work, and play.